prysm.polynomials#

 • j (int) – derivative order

-if not None, alphas should be of shape (j+1, len(cs), *x.shape) see _initialize_alphas if you desire more information
+if not None, alphas should have shape (j+1, len(cs)) followed by x.shape see _initialize_alphas if you desire more information

 Returns: